alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 ### Mandatory testing

+##### Recommendation 1: Australian and State governments must be willing to compel people who are suspected of infection to be tested.

 The CHO in Australia has the power to enforce mandatory testing.
 However, he has stated that the government does not wish for testing to be mandatory.
 Consider the case of South Korean Patient 31.
 A member of religious sect, Patient 31 refused doctors advice twice to be tested.
 The testing came in conflict with her religious beliefs.
 In the end, she personally infected over 1,000 people, over a number of days.
 Australia cannot take such a risk of, what I will call, a Patient 31 event.

-##### Recommendation 1: The Australian and State governments must be willing to compel people who are suspected of infection to be tested.

 ### Mandatory surveillance

+##### Recommendation 2: Australia should adopt a system similar to China's or Taiwan's that allows phone location data to be used.
+Failing that, COVIDSafe or similar must at least be mandatory.

 Contact tracing in Australia is done manually by teams of contact tracers who speak to infected individuals, and find the names and contact details of others who may have been infected.
 But given a virus that can spread exponentially, such methods do not scale beyond a small number of cases per day.
 And if contact tracing capacity is exceeded, then governments tend to order economically harmful restrictions and even lockdowns.